DylanMcCarty/my-pseudocode/pseudocode.md

 1. Drip coffee machine
 2. Using pre ground coffee beans
 3. Using paper coffee filters
-4. water is easily accessible and can be inserted to the machine easily
+4. Water is easily accessible and can be inserted to the machine easily
+5. The coffee maker opens up to be able to insert contents

 # Variables
 ```